QCrypt/qcrypt-website/README.md

 ### adjust content files
 1. Go through all .md files in [/content/2025](/content/2025) and the `_index.md` files in the subdirectories, and adjust the front matter.
-2. Adjust the menu: to say 2025 instead of 2024.
+2. Adjust the `menu:` sub-entry to say `2025` instead of `2024`.
-3. put "draft: true" in case you want to disable the page for the time being.
+3. put `draft: true` in case you want to disable the page for the time being.
 4. In general, whenever the year is passed on as parameter, you might have to update it.
-So, searching under `/content/2025` for all occurrences of 2024 and replacing the correct ones with 2025 is probably a good strategy.
+So, searching under [/content/2025](/content/2025) for all occurrences of 2024 and replacing the correct ones with 2025 is probably a good strategy.

 ### create new team and add admins